kmmoore/mosquitos/README.md

   3. Highlight the new virtual machine.
 Go to Settings->System and check 'Enable EFI' under Extended Features.

-  4. Create a new CD-image (on Mac OS X this can be done in Disk Utility) and copy `loader.efi` that you compiled earlier into the base directory of the image.
+  4. Create a new CD-image (on Mac OS X this can be done in Disk Utility) and copy `loader.efi` that you compiled earlier into a file called `/EFI/BOOT/BOOTx64.EFI` on the disk image.
+Additionally, copy `kernel` into the root directory of the disk image.

-  5. Start the VM and attach the disk image as a virtual CD drive.
+  5. Attach the disk image as a virtual CD drive to the VM.

-  6. The VM should boot the the UEFI Shell.
-Type `fs0:` and press enter to mount the first available filesystem (the CD image we created in step 4 and attached in step 5).

-  7. Type the name of any `.efi` file to execute that file (e.g., `loader.efi`).
+  6. Boot the VM, it should boot off of the CD image and into MosquitOS.